-Feeding techniqueGannets into the soDistanceThe max one color Medium-sized fish, e.g. mackerel & herring) fly up high and dive head-first shool of fish, down to depths of 100 feet. imum foraging range found in ony of gannets was 335 miles.
-Small-sized fish (especially sand eels).
+Prey Medium-sized fish, (e.g. mackerel & herring) Small-sized fish (especially sand eels ).
 Occasionally marine invertebrates (e.g. shrimp and worms).
+Feeding technique Gannets fly up high and dive head-first into the school of fish, down to depths of 100 feet.
 Kittiwakes pick food from the surface of the water whilst in flight or sitting on the water.
 They can also dive just below the surface.
+Distance The maximum foraging range found in one colony of gannets was 335 miles.
 The maximum foraging range found in one colony of kittiwakes was 144 miles.
-Feeding technique into the so Distance The max one color chool of fish, down to depths of 100 feet. imum foraging range found in ony of gannets was 335 miles. whilst in flight or sitting on the water.
-They can also dive just below the surface.
-The maximum foraging range found in one colony of Distance one cold ony of gannets was 335 miles.
-Muscula r with good body fat reserves.
-Adaptations Water with eyes act reamlined to help it enter the nout injury.
-Air sacs close to the like air bags and cushion the e when hitting the water.
-Long, narrow wings and a forked tail allow for swooping, graceful flight patterns and hovering above the surface of the water. fish prey f resultin Threats Cor ing may reduce the amount of found closer to colonies.
-This is g in longer foraging trips and ne spent away from the nest. eservation status: Amber abers in moderate decline) Warming seas affect when sand eels spawn and the availability of zooplankton their larvae feed on, leading to reductions in the number of sand eels.
+Adaptations Muscular with good body fat reserves.
+Beak is streamlined to help it enter the water without injury.
+Air sacs close to the eyes act like air bags and cushion the force when hitting the water.
+Long, narrow wings and a forked tail allow for swooping, graceful flight patterns and hovering above the surface of the water.
+Threats Over-fishing may reduce the amount of fish prey found closer to colonies.
+This is resulting in longer foraging trips and more time spent away from the nest.
+Conservation status: Amber (Numbers in moderate decline) Warming seas affect when sand eels spawn and the availability of zooplankton their larvae feed on, leading to reductions in the number of sand eels.
 Sand eel fisheries in the North Sea also lead to reductions in the amount of sand eels available.
 Conservation status: Red (Globally threatened)